copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Revert some of version 3.0's monster letter changes:
   - Sea monsters moved back to ';'
   - Zruties reintroduced as 'z'
+  - Lizards moved back to ':'
+  - Leprechauns moved back to 'l'

 ### Interface changes